Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-first-steps.md

 If the thug defeats the PC, he will do it non-lethally, and the PC will wake up in a dank cell with 1 hit point.
 The following events will unravel in Silentspire Manor: No Escape.

-If the PC defeats the thug, the following events will unravel in one of the following adventures.
+If the PC defeats the thug, the following events will unravel in one of these adventures.

-**At least one resident has been kidnapped.** Silentspire Manor:
+**At least one resident has been kidnapped.** Silentspire Manor: Rescue Mission

-**No resident has been kidnapped.** Silentspire Manor: Maritime Machinations.
+**No resident has been kidnapped and Tallis is in the party.** Silentspire Manor: Maritime Machinations.

+**No resident has been kidnapped and Tallis is not in the party.** Silentspire Manor:

 # Conclusion
 The next day, the Player wakes up and see a beautiful, lively garden from their bedroom window.